gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

-   DTLS in SCTP is a protection engine specification for the SCTP CRYPTO chunk {{I-D.westerlund-tsvwg-sctp-crypto-chunk}} that utilizes DTLS 1.2 or 1.3 for the security functions like encryption, authentication, replay protection and security handshakes.
+   DTLS in SCTP is a protection engine specification for the SCTP CRYPTO chunk {{I-D.westerlund-tsvwg-sctp-crypto-chunk}} that utilizes DTLS 1.2 or 1.3 for the security functions like key exchange, authentication, encryption, integrity protection, and replay protection.
 The basic functionalities and how things are related are described below.

-   In a SCTP association initiation where DTLS in SCTP is chosen as the protection engine for the CRYPTO chunk the DTLS handshakes are exchanged encapsulated in the CRYPTO chunk until an initial DTLS session has been established.
+   In a SCTP association initiation where DTLS in SCTP is chosen as the protection engine for the CRYPTO chunk the DTLS handshake is exchanged encapsulated in the CRYPTO chunk until an initial DTLS connection has been established.
 If the DTLS handshake fails, the SCTP association is aborted.
-When the DTSL session has been established the PVALID chunk is exchanged to verify that no downgrade attack between different protection engines has occurred.
+When the DTLS connection has been established the PVALID chunk is exchanged to verify that no downgrade attack between different protection engines has occurred.
 To prevent manipulation of the PVALID chunk it is